BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Related Work

-\textbf{Resource overlapping techniques.} Prior works have extensively explored resource overlapping techniques to enhance GPU hardware utilization.
-Rammer~\citep{rammer} introduces operator-level overlapping techniques for deep neural networks.
+\MyPara{Resource overlapping techniques.} Resource overlapping is a trendy approach to improve GPU utilization.
+Rammer~\citep{rammer} introduces operator-level overlapping for deep neural network compilers.
 NanoFlow~\citep{zhu2024nanoflowoptimallargelanguage} extends operator-level overlapping to LLM serving.
 Sarathi-Serve~\cite{agrawal2024tamingthroughputlatencytradeoffllm} and FastGen~\citep{holmes2024deepspeedfastgenhighthroughputtextgeneration} apply phase-level overlapping to LLM serving.
-MuxServe~\citep{duan2024muxserveflexiblespatialtemporalmultiplexing} collocates models based on their popularity and resource characteristics, targeting resource-limited scenarios.
-ConServe~\cite{qiao2024conserveharvestinggpuslowlatency} collocates offline requests with online requests to increase the hardware utilization.
+MuxServe~\citep{duan2024muxserveflexiblespatialtemporalmultiplexing} colocates models based on their popularity and resource characteristics, targeting resource-limited scenarios.
 Compared to them, \sys{} is the first to exploit request-level resource overlapping with request reordering.